Persecution of the Montagnard in Vietnam: Contemporary persecution

 The Degars experienced hardship, tribulation and adversity during the Indochina Wars and have continued to suffer from Vietnamese oppression while the beneficiaries have been the Vietnamese.
 The Vietnamese has sterilized Degar women, and murdered and jailed Degar men to wipe out the Degars for the purpose of seizing their land and the Vietnamese despise the Degar way of life due to ethnic hatred by the Vietnamese against the Degar which led to ethnic cleansing.

 The Montagnard Degar man Siu Thoan's family was terrorized and bullied by Vietnamese police including his wife.
 The Vietnamese Pham Anh Tuan violently assaulted Siu Thoan's family.

 After rejecting a demand by the Vietnamese for his religion to be repudiated, a sentence of five years in jail was handed down to Y-Huong Nie, a Degar Montagnard.

 The Vietnamese police assaulted and brutalized the Montagnard Foundation President Kok Ksor's mother, Ksor H'Ble, especially following the Degar February 2001 demonstrations over land and religion and the April 2004 demonstrations.
 The Vietnamese police bullied and assaulted her for years.
 She died on 18 August 2011.
 Due to lands and religious disputes, the Vietnamese have killed Degars in the thousands.

-Due to religious issues In the commune of Croh POnan 3 Montagnards were tortured by the Vietnamese.

-Due to their religious faith Degars had dogs unleashed to assault them by the Vietnamese police.
+Due to religious issues, in 2011 3 Montagnards were tortured by the Vietnamese in the commune of Bon Croh Ponan.
+The next day, Degars had dogs unleashed to assault them by the Vietnamese police due to their religious faith.

-Degars were violently assaulted and brutalized by racist ordinary Vietnamese citizens on 27 September 2007.
+Degars were violently assaulted by racist Vietnamese citizens on 27 September 2007.
 Degars were targeted for murder by Vietnamese citizens on 5 October 2007.
 In the Central Highlands there is severe ethnic bigotry towards the native Degars by the Vietnamese.
 Degars are subject to bigotry and hatred both by ordinary Vietnamese and the government of Vietnam.

 Ethnic minority lands are subjected to settlement and colonization by ethnic Vietnamese Kinh supported by the Vietnamese government, as the native populations are driven out and their lands stolen in addition to their bad economic situation.
 Violence and jail sentences are used against ethnic minorities like Khmer Krom and the most racism is perpetrated against the Hmong and Montagnards.

 Demanding that the Vietnamese regime stop repressing ethnic minorities and religion, the "Coalition for Indigenous Peoples in Vietnam" was formed out of the Thai, Khmer Krom, and Montagnards after they combined forces against the Vietnamese.